koczkatamas/blog/_posts/2017-03-23-0ctf-2017-quals-crypto-challenges.md

 Being linear means that there exists a matrix `S` such that `x**2 = x*S` for every `x`.

-Calculating ``S is straightforward, it happens to be invertible so we can calculate square roots as well (every field element has exactly 1 square root).
+Calculating `S` is straightforward, it happens to be invertible so we can calculate square roots as well (every field element has exactly 1 square root).

 We now know seed and we also know that `r1 = sqrt(r2)+seed` so we can decrypt the flag:
 {% highlight text %}
 flag{t0_B3_r4ndoM_en0Ugh_1s_nec3s5arY}
 {% endhighlight %}

-== OneTimePad2
+## OneTimePad2

 In OneTimePad2 the calculate function was more complicated.